GWtyl/CISC204-Pipe-Puzzle/README.md

 **documents/draft/modelling_report_draft.docx contains the draft of report
 * `run.py`: General wrapper script that you can choose to use or not.
 Only requirement is that you implement the one function inside of there for the auto-checks.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.
-*'nobauhaustest.py': a file to test things in example theory.(Please don't run this)